algoverzum/problemset/topics/sort/terraform-bids/statement/statement.en.md

 ### Input
 The first line of the input contains a single integer $N$ – the number of offers.
 Each of the following $N$ lines contains two values:
-a word of at most 10 characters $A_i$ – the name of the company,
+a word of at most 10 characters $C_i$ – the name of the company,
 and a positive integer $B_i$ – the company's bid.